INTRODUCTION TO WHEEL TYPES | PROTECTION

 In conjunction with a microfiber wash mitt, use a trusted cleaner that won't inflict any damage to your wheel's surface.
 Ideally, it's best to perform this activity in a shaded area because many cleaners have a tendency to prematurely dry, therefore leaving unwanted stains and other unsightly streaks.

-Beginning with the barrel (inner portion of the wheel), follow the same procedure as mentioned above and continue to clean every conceivable surface until you reach the outer rim and surrounding spokes.
-As a secondary step, you should always think about using a fresh piece of clay bar to remove any surface- level contaminants so that your form of protection bonds tightly.
+Beginning with the barrel, or the inner portion of the wheel, follow the same procedure as mentioned above and continue to clean every conceivable surface until you reach the outer rim and surrounding spokes.
+As a secondary step, you should always think about using a fresh piece of clay bar to remove any surface-level contaminants so that your form of protection bonds tightly.
 By implementing this step, you'll be able to prolong your amount of protection.

 As a preventative measure, always make sure to thoroughly dry your wheel from front to back.
-Believe it or not, water spots and iron deposits can easily form.
+Believe it or not, water spots and iron deposits can easily form, especially on delicate painted wheels.

 Once this step is finished, you have a multitude of options at your disposal.
 For those of you with clearcoated or painted wheels, you can always opt for a trusted paste wax or traditional paint sealant.
 Mind you, this would be categorized as a short-term solution since this form of protection will last you for a period of 4-6 months.
 For those that wish for extended protection, reach for wheel specific coatings from manufacturers such as Gtechniq, Kamikaze, Adam's, Gyeon, CarPro, 22ple, and many other notable players within the industry.